chelseamarpeterson/Illinois-Wetlands-Assessment/README.md

 # Illinois-Wetlands-Assessment
-Public repository for data files and R code used to quantify area of unprotected non-WOTUS Illinois wetlands and evaluate potential impacts on vulnerable communities.
+Public repository for ArcPro models and R code used to quantify area of unprotected non-WOTUS Illinois wetlands and evaluate potential impacts on vulnerable communities.
 The repository is organized by folder, with each representing a separate pre-processing or analysis step

 ## ArcPro_Models
 Folder that contains ArcToolbox (.atbx) with all model builder files to: